netme/tornado-management-command/article.rst

             return self._command_list
         ...

 As a next step, we have to form the list of possible script arguments.
-`argparse` module provides nice mechanism called `subparsers`.
+The `argparse` module provides nice mechanism called `subparsers`.
 We are creating a subparser for every command to keep it's arguments in a separate scope: